 Child safety online

-Did you know that one in three Internet users in the world is a child?
+Did you know that one in three internet users in the world is a child?
 Worldwide, young people were 1.24 times more likely to be connected than the rest of the population.
-Children’s use of the Internet and mobile technology has increased significantly, mainly due to the shift from television to online viewing, the accessibility and popularity of mobile devices, and the use of technology as part of the educational system.
-For many children worldwide, the distinction between the online and offline world is no longer clear, there is a worrying digital divide worldwide.
+Children’s use of the internet and digital technology has increased significantly, mainly due to the shift from television to online viewing, the accessibility and popularity of mobile devices, and the use of technology as part of the educational system.
+While, for many children, the distinction between the online and offline world is no longer clear, there is a worrying digital divide worldwide.
 Globally, two-thirds of children and young people aged 25 and under, do not have an internet connection at home.
 In high-income countries, 87% of children and young people have an internet connection at home, compared to only 6% in low-income countries.

 Online risks for children and young people